ashwin9099/cogwork-crew/README.md

 A modern, full-stack employee management application built with React, TypeScript, and Supabase.
 This system provides comprehensive CRUD operations for managing employee data with a beautiful, responsive UI and robust authentication.

-## 📋 Project Overview

-The Verto Employee Management System is a professional-grade web application designed to streamline employee data management.
-It features a clean, modern interface with real-time data synchronization, secure authentication, and comprehensive testing coverage.

 ### ✨ Key Features

 - **🔐 Secure Authentication** - Google & GitHub OAuth integration via Supabase